rudecs/openvcloud/docs/CloudBrokerPortal/VirtualMachines/VirtualMachines.md

 ### Port Forwards

-Here all Port Forwards are listed:
+Here all port forwards are listed:

 ![](PortForwardings.png)

-Adding more Port Forwards and removing existing ones is easy.
+Adding more port forwards and removing existing ones is easy.

 ### Jobs